How to create individualized exercise profile in strength training? Part 1: Testing

-In the previous installment we dealt with creation of individualized rep-max profile.
+In the previous installment, we dealt with the creation of an individualized rep-max profile.
 In this part we will deal with one concept that I like to call Velocity/Exertion.

 I am pretty sure NO ONE has ever written about it before – nor in books, nor in research papers, nor it online blogs and forums (if someone did, please correct me).
 I have accidentally stumbled on it by playing with the data from Izquierdo et al. Effect of loading on unintentional lifting velocity declines during single sets of repetitions to failure during upper and lower extremity muscle actions (read more HERE and HERE).
 In a matter of seconds I will show you how I did it.

 I will repost the testing data for your consideration.

 Taking the velocities from 85% and 70% RtF test (test to failure, in this case, pause bench press with the aim to lift every rep as fast as possible) we get the following graph.